jake-knerr/js-style-guide/README.md

 #### Documenting more than what is necessary is discouraged.

-For example, for class exports there is no need to document private properties or methods.
-Also, if the name of a public method makes its purpose obvious, then there is no need to write a description of the method.
+Also, if the name of an API property/method makes its purpose obvious, then there is no need to write a description.

-However, always document parameter types.
+However, always document the parameter types of API properties/methods.

 > Why?
 Dogmatic approaches to documentation are hard to maintain and accomplish little.